seeleteam/seele-md/How-to-send-debt.md

 ]
 ```

-  - Few second later, the debt will be packed by shard 2 new block.
+  - Few second later, the debt will be packed by a new block in shard 2.

 ```
 client getdebtbyhash --hash 0x5ecc232012ae6a1cfe9ab88ca38583872c0bc0b2e1da4e987f5dc98cbde8c0f1 --address 127.0.0.1:8028